j0z/Crescendo/readme.md

 -------
 Crescendo is, at this point in time, not entirely secure.
 There are a few things that could potentially be exploited if you pushed in the right places, but not much damage can be done (*probably* none.)

-In addition, not all variables have been implemented yet.
-Therefore, the below examples for `config.conf` and `node.conf` should be used.
-Custom configs will not work completely.
-Why?

-The next "big thing" I have to do is implement network profiles.
-This will allow you to connect to a variety of nodes via the UI.
-It's a long process, though, and I've logged many, many hours into this project and just want to get a version out to the public to see the reaction (if any.)

 Installation
 ------------
 By default, Crescendo contains no configuration files and will NOT run out-of-box.
 You'll need to do two things: